 The beauty in the style of presentation of the dishes invites you to savour the food while appreciating it at the same time.
 As a result, you eat more slowly, which makes you feel satisfied faster.
 Thanks to this, you eat in less quantity, and this is also an advantage especially if you are on a diet.

 The Japanese usually consume twenty-five per cent fewer calories per day than the Americans.
 It is one of the reasons that the Japanese have a longer lifespan.
 You can achieve this with the reduction of calories in the daily intake and simultaneously with the increase in the level of activity.

-One of the secrets to reducing calorie intake is to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
-These last ones are part of the Japanese diet.
+In order to reduce calorie intake you are allowed to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
+These last ones are part of the this diet.

 A study, where they served smaller portions of food (twenty-five per cent lower) and with fewer calories to women, showed that they consumed an average of eight hundred calories less per day.

 The diet includes a great variety of veggies.
 It means many vitamins, minerals, antioxidants and essential nutrients.

 The main pillars of the diet are seaweed (used to wrap sushi, for example), shiitake mushrooms, mouli (daikon), cabbage, spinach, watercress and tomatoes.

 The seasoned broth with a mixture of boiled vegetables is one of the most popular foods.